openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 getMinHeight(): Promise&lt;number&gt;

 Obtains the minimum height of this wallpaper.
-This API uses a promise to return the result.

 > **NOTE**
 >